Morgan Aero 8: AeroMax (2005, 2008–2009)

 Initially presented at the 2005 Geneva Motor Show as a bespoke car built for a well respected Morgan customer Prince Eric Sturdza of Banque Baring Sturdza in Geneva, the AeroMax was the next development of the Aero chassis.
 The car is named after Charles Morgan's son Max.

 Due to the level of interest at the show and with the agreement of Prince Sturdza a limited production run of 100 in celebration of Morgan's centenary was agreed, with final numbers ending slightly over this due to replacement of crashed cars.
 Production was initiated in 2008 and completed in 2009.

-The iconic design was created by Matt Humphries a 21 year old Coventry University Graduate working at the factory.
+The iconic design was created by Matt Humphries, a 21 year old Coventry University Graduate working at the factory.
 The Empire Line or Art Deco influenced styling has often been compared to cars such as classic Bugattis whilst retaining a clear family relationship with Morgan's other cars.

 Many refinements were made to the overall shape including the use of the rear lights from the Lancia Thesis, flush fit of the doors and changes to the interior finish.
 The Rays alloy wheels introduced on this model became popular on other models following the AeroMax.

 It was the first Morgan to have a retail price above £100,000 at £110,000 but sold out within a few months.
-Owners have included Richard Hammond, Rowan Atkinson and Paul O'Grady.
-Taillights used on AeroMax, Aero Supersports, Aero Coupe and Aero 8 Series 5 were borrowed from Lancia Thesis.
+The taillights used on AeroMax, Aero Supersports, Aero Coupe and Aero 8 Series 5 were borrowed from Lancia Thesis.